posd2017f/homework/README.md

   * Fri Nov 24 2017 10:04:53

-    Remove the assertion for symtable.
+    1. Remove the assertion for symtable.
+    2. Add the description for the parser method.

 ### Mob programming team on 11/25